tommeagher/pycar14/README.md

 ####[Project #3](https://github.com/ireapps/pycar/tree/master/project3)
 This section covers gathering data from the web in two common formats.
-In the first part, we'll scrape structured data from an html page using a get request and writing the data to a CSV.
+In the first part, we'll scrape structured data from an html page using a GET request and writing the data to a CSV.
 In the second part, we'll request data from an API to get information programatically to create a spreadsheet.
 Our data comes in a new format: JSON.
-Show on the whiteboard how it's basically a combination of data structures we already know about: Lists and dicts (arrays and objects).
+We'll do some more with the white board to show how it's basically a combination of data structures we already know about: Lists and dictionaries (arrays and objects).

-At the end of the day, we'll __[send you home with](takehome/README.md)__ with:
+At the end of the day, we'll __[send you home with](takehome/README.md)__:

-* A [lightning dash](https://www.wakari.io/sharing/bundle/tommeagher/PyCAR_basics) through basic variables, types and functions.
+* A [lightning dash](https://www.wakari.io/sharing/bundle/tommeagher/PyCAR_basics) through basic variables, types and functions
 * The [working, commented code](https://github.com/ireapps/pycar/tree/master/completed) for each project from our git repo
-* A walkthrough for setting up your machine at home with Python, version control and virtualenvs.
+* A walkthrough for setting up your machine at home with Python, version control and virtualenvs
 * Good libraries to explore with strong tutorials
 * A lifetime support guarantee [from us](CONTRIBUTORS.md) & [PythonJournos](https://groups.google.com/forum/#!forum/PythonJournos)